-Dr. Jaihyun Park received his BA from Seoul National University in Seoul, Korea, and MS. and PhD in social psychology from Yale University.
+Dr. Jaihyun Park is a professor in the psychology department at Baruch College.
+He received his BA from Seoul National University in Seoul, Korea, and MS. and PhD in social psychology from Yale University.
 After receiving his PhD in 1998, Dr. Park worked as a postdoctoral fellow in the National Institute of Health.
-He joined the psychology department at Baruch College in August 2001 and is currently an associate professor.
+He joined the psychology department at Baruch in August 2001.

-Dr. Park has been teaching undergraduate, master’s, and doctoral level courses on psychology and culture, psychology and law, statistics, psychometrics, and research methods.
+Dr. Park has been teaching undergraduate, masters, and doctoral level courses on psychology and law, psychology and culture, statistics, psychometrics, and research methods.

 Park, J. (2010).
 The jury system and legal psychology.
 Seoul, Korea: Ore Publishing Co.

 Feigenson, N., & Park, J. (2006).
 Emotions and attributions of legal responsibility and blame: A research review.
 Law and Human Behavior, 30, 143-161.